kevin-allen/autopipy/docs/main_classes.md

 ### Data analysis

 Here is a list of most classes used to perform data analysis of your project.
-The relationship between classes is shown in the figure below.
+The important relationships between classes are shown in the figure below.

 * **Project**: Represents a research project or experiment containing a list of `Session` objects.
 * **Session**: Represents a single session.
 This class can check that we have all the needed files for analysis.
 It also get trial times from the log file.
 It can have a list of `Trial` objects.